-How Lasix Actually Works
+Here’s How Lasix Works

-Usually taken orally but also injectable, Lasix will restrict absorption of water and certain nutrients in your dog’s kidneys.
+Usually taken orally, but also available by injection, Lasix will restrict absorption of water and certain nutrients in your dog’s kidneys.

 The Potential Side Effects